-- For Microsoft Office 365, enable MAPI optimization. - Enable MAPI auto-detect outlook anywhere. - Enable encrypted optimization transparent mode. - For RiOS 9.1 and later, enable MAPI/HTTP Down-Negotiate if applicable.
-To find out if this is applicable to your situation, refer to the following Knowledge Base article: http://supportkb.riverbed.com/support/index?page=content&id=S26717 - If testing with only a few clients, it is recommended to configure an in-path rule to perform auto-discovery and cloud acceleration on port 443.
-The rule should be placed above the pass-through rule that is associated with the secure port label. - Enable GeoDNS through the CLI (RiOS 8.6 and later) by using the following command:
+For Microsoft Office 365, enable MAPI optimization.

+- Enable MAPI auto-detect outlook anywhere. - L Enable encrypted optimization transparent mode. - □ If testing with only a few clients, we recommend to configure an in-path rule to perform autodiscovery and cloud acceleration on port 443.
+The rule should be placed above the pass-through rule that is associated with the secure port label. - □ For RiOS 8.6 through 9.0, enable GeoDNS through the CLI by entering this command.
+GeoDNS is enabled by default in RiOS 9.1 and later: